John A. Carver, Jr. Chair in Natural Resources Law

 K.K.
 DuVivier graduated cum laude, Phi Beta Kappa from Williams College with a double major in English and Geology.
 She interned in the mineral departments of the Smithsonian Institution and the Hudson River Museum and then joined the American subsidiary of the French company COGEMA (currently Areva NC) as an exploration geologist.
 For three and a half years, she mapped, logged core, and coordinated field operations in Colorado, Texas, and New Mexico, before leaving to attend law school at the University of Denver.
 She received the Order of St. Ives when she graduated in 1982 and immediately started practice in natural resources law, first at Sherman & Howard and then at Arnold & Porter.

-While her children were young, Prof. DuVivier worked as an Assistant City Attorney for the City and County of Denver and as the Reporter of Decisions for the Colorado Court of Appeals.
+While her children were young, Professor DuVivier worked as an Assistant City Attorney for the City and County of Denver and as the Reporter of Decisions for the Colorado Court of Appeals.
 She started full-time teaching at the University of Colorado School of Law in 1990, and she joined the faculty at DU in 2000.
-Her awards include AALS DU Teacher of the Year 2015, Mentorship Award 2013-2014, Hughes-Ruud Research Professor 2015, and the 2013 Sturm Faculty Excellence Award for “Best Professor.”
+Her awards include the 2013 Sturm Faculty Excellence Award for “Best Professor”; Sturm Mentorship Award 2013-2014; Hughes-Ruud Research Professor 2015; AALS DU Teacher of the Year 2015; the Robert B. Yegge Excellence in Teaching Award from DU in 2018; the Clyde O. Martz Award from the Rocky Mountain Mineral Law Foundation in 2019, and the MICDS Distinguished Alumni Award in 2020.

-Prof. DuVivier has taught a variety of subjects over the years, including Energy Law, Renewable Energy Law, Civil Procedure, Mining Law, Legal Research & Writing, Local Government, Wills & Trusts, and Environmental Law.
-Using her science background Professor DuVivier, has taught interdisciplinary courses and received a National Science Foundation award to partner with an atmospheric scientist and an economist to address wind farm impacts.
+Professor DuVivier is the John A. Carver Chair in Natural Resources Law and has taught a variety of subjects over the years, including Energy Law, Renewable Energy Law, Civil Procedure, Mining Law, Legal Research & Writing, Local Government, Wills & Trusts, and Environmental Law.
+Using her science background, Professor DuVivier has taught interdisciplinary courses and received a National Science Foundation award to partner with an atmospheric scientist and an economist to address wind farm impacts.

-She served as a Trustee-at-Large for the Rocky Mountain Mineral Law Foundation from 2012-2015.
-She also has served in a number of officer capacities for the Association of American Law Schools’ (AALS) Natural Resources and Energy Section, including Chair of this AALS section in 2014.
-Since 2010, she has been a Vice-Chair for the Renewable, Alternative, and Distributed Energy Resources (RADER) Committee of the Section of Environment, Energy, and Resources (SEER) of the American Bar Association (ABA).
-Prof. DuVivier currently serves as her school’s Advisory Board Representative to the Institute of Energy Law in the Center for American and International Law in Plano, Texas, and her past service includes six years as Vice-Chair of the ABA Hard Minerals Committee and ten years as Chair or Vice-Chair of the Appellate Practice Subcommittee of the Litigation Section of the Colorado Bar Association.
+Professor DuVivier currently coordinates the Colorado Solar and Storage Coalition and serves on the International Advisory Board of the Sustainable Development Strategies Group.
+She also is the Sturm College of Law’s Advisory Board Representative to the Institute of Energy Law in the Center for American and International Law in Plano, Texas, and DU’s Trustee for The Foundation for Natural Resources and Energy Law (formerly the Rocky Mountain Mineral Law Foundation), a non-profit for which she also served as Trustee-at-Large from 2012-2015 and as a member or chair of several committees.
+Professor DuVivier’s past service includes a number of officer capacities for the Association of American Law Schools’ (AALS) Natural Resources and Energy Section, including Chair of this AALS section in 2014.
+From 2010 to 2020, she served as a Vice-Chair for the Renewable, Alternative, and Distributed Energy Resources (RADER) Committee of the Section of Environment, Energy, and Resources (SEER) of the American Bar Association (ABA), and her past service includes six years as Vice-Chair of the ABA Hard Minerals Committee and ten years as Chair or Vice-Chair of the Appellate Practice Subcommittee of the Litigation Section of the Colorado Bar Association.
 In 2006, Professor DuVivier was inducted as a member of the American Law Institute (ALI).

-In 2008, Prof. DuVivier and her partner, Lance Wright, designed and built a near zero energy home following German Passive House principles.
-This house was frequently featured in sustainability tours and won the Colorado Renewable Energy Society’s Renewable Energy and Sustainable Design in Buildings Award for the Residential-New Construction category in 2012.
+Professor DuVivier’s former home in Denver was built following German Passive House principles.
+Because the home was so efficient and achieved net positive energy without a furnace, it was frequently featured in sustainability tours and won the Colorado Renewable Energy Society’s Renewable Energy and Sustainable Design in Buildings Award for the Residential-New Construction category in 2012.

 - JD, 1982, University of Denver, College of Law